Daliso-Banda/gazette-classifier/README.md

 INITIAL PROJECT SUCCESS CRITERIA
   We will consider the project a success if it meets the following criteria:
-  Model Performance: The classification model must achieve a minimum of 80% accuracy.
-  Balanced Performance: The model must demonstrate balanced precision and recall across all of the predefined categories.
+  Model Performance: The classification model must achieve a minimum of 80% accuracy Balanced Performance: The model must demonstrate balanced precision and recall across all of the predefined categories.